Neutral Current Neutrino Interactions at FASER$\nu$: Results and Interpretation

 \subsection{NC cross section measurements}

 With the analysis described in the previous section, we proceed to discuss FASER$\nu$'s expected physics sensitivity.
 In the left panel of \cref{fig:eventspectrum}, we show the expected number of NC neutrino signal (red) and neutral hadron background (green) events simulated with \texttt{Pythia~8} passing the event selection as a function of the reconstructed energy.
 As noted before, the signal dominates over the background for energies above about $100~\gev$ and reaches a signal to background ratio $\gtrsim 100$ for energies above $1~\tev$.
-The hatched region show the background simulation uncertainty, corresponding to the range of predictions obtained from three different event generators to simulate neutral hadron interactions using the same neutral hadron flux and energy spectrum.
+The hatched region shows the background simulation uncertainty, corresponding to the range of predictions obtained from three different event generators to simulate neutral hadron interactions using the same neutral hadron flux and energy spectrum.

 Assuming no new physics contribution to neutrino production and propagation, the observed energy spectrum at FASER$\nu$ can be used to measure the NC neutrino interaction cross section.
 We show FASER$\nu$'s expected sensitivity to constraining the NC neutrino interaction cross sections with a tungsten nucleus in the right panel of \cref{fig:eventspectrum}.
 The black dashed line shows the SM prediction for the cross section, flux-weighted over neutrinos and anti-neutrinos.
-We also show the NuTeV neutrino-quark neutral current strength measurement~\cite{Zeller:2002he} in gray, which had superior precision but used neutrinos that were less energetic than the bulk of the FASER$\nu$ neutrino spectrum.
+We also show the NuTeV neutrino-quark neutral current strength measurement~\cite{Zeller:2002he} in gray, which had superior precision, $\mathcal{O}\left(1\% \right)$ with error bars that are too small to be visible, but used neutrinos that were less energetic than the bulk of the FASER$\nu$ neutrino spectrum.

 Several sources of uncertainties contribute to the measurement.
 In the following, we discuss these uncertainties and how they could be reduced in a full experimental analysis.

 \begin{description}

 \item[Statistical uncertainty] During LHC Run 3 with a nominal integrated luminosity of $150~\ifb$, FASER$\nu$ will collect roughly 7000 NC neutrino interactions.
 The corresponding statistical uncertainties in each energy bin are shown as thin red error bars.